systopia/de.intes.events/README.md

 # Intes CiviCRM Events

-This extension implements specific structures and workflows for events at the [EKIR](https://www2.ekir.de).
+This extension implements specific structures and workflows for events at the INTES

 The extension is licensed under [AGPL-3.0](LICENSE.txt).